ar1syr0/Fit_Dashboard/README.md

 ### Step 2 — Create Google Drive Folder for Cronometer

 1. Go to [drive.google.com](https://drive.google.com) → **New** → **Folder**.
-2. Name it: `how I managed to eat so many calories`.
+2. Name it: `How I managed to eat so many calories`.
 3. Copy the **Folder ID** from the URL:

 ```